Controlled Tension Forecasting: Quantifying Cross-Probe Biases in $\omega_0\omega_a$CDM: Methodology

 Mock data vectors are drawn from multivariate normal distributions,

 where $L$ is the Cholesky factor of the survey covariance and $\mathbf{g}$ a vector of standard normal deviates~\cite{Tegmark:1996qs,Morrison:2013tqa,Wadekar:2020hax}.
-This yields a self-consistent baseline dataset to which controlled tensions are later applied either by modifying selected components of the synthetic data or by altering the parameter assumptions entering the likelihood.
+This construction defines the baseline mock dataset used throughout the analysis.
+Controlled tensions are introduced later either by modifying selected components of the synthetic data or by altering the parameter assumptions entering the likelihood.